 Here is a list of supported merchant accounts and whether or not you can refund and/or void payments within Infusionsoft.
 Yes means you can issue a void/refund from within Infusionsoft and No means you will need to sign in to your merchant account, issue the refund, and then reconcile the balance in Infusionsoft.
+If you are unable to issue refunds for a merchant account identified below as one that supports refunds, please contact the merchant account to issue the refund.

 |Merchant Account||Can Refund?||Can Void?|